CHAMBER MUSIC CHARLESTON YOUTH CHAMBER MUSIC INITIATIVE (YCMI)

 Both stories illustrate CMC’s commitment to highlighting the accomplishments of overlooked racial groups who have made major contributions to music.
 The goal is to inspire younger students to participate in music by seeing others who look like them, making great strides in music.

 Members of CMC TWO (High School student participants) participate in weekly activities including self-guided rehearsals, coachings with the professional musicians of CMC, and advanced learning sessions addressing topics such as connecting with an audience, the art of producing a concert and audition techniques.
 Members of CMC TWO also have the opportunity to take part in Chamber Music Charleston Classical Kids Concerts (educational programs for younger students), first performing alongside the professional musicians of CMC and then on their own.

-Students will also prepare and perform various outreach concerts in addition to helping organize and participating in a series of two Spring 2022 events, mentoring younger students as they prepare for SOA and All-State Auditions.
+Students will also prepare and perform various outreach concerts in addition to helping organize and participate in a series of two Spring 2024 events.

 Become an Education Investor

 We need your support!
 The CMC Youth Chamber Music Initiative is part of a substantial new educational program for the 2021-2022 Season that includes public/in-school Classical Kids Concerts and Master Classes in addition to the CMC TWO program and CMC-SOA Residency.
 As an investor in this program, you will receive opportunities to observe the program in action to see first-hand how music can bring about positive change in the community.